Tyron-patterns/Flight_Prices_Analysis/README.md

 This project was developed for **portfolio showcasing** and **learning practice**.
 Some tasks (especially in the feature engineering section) may not be strictly necessary for EDA but are included to demonstrate familiarity with various data-preparation techniques.

+The EDA section will be uploaded in the coming days as it's still a work in progress!
 ---

 ## 🚀 Author